ALL Metrics

 The nature of published research on TEPBLL

-Research in technology enhanced project-based language learning has been gaining a stable trend in recent decades, and an increasing trend in 2022 ( Figure 2).
+Research in technology enhanced project-based language learning has been gaining a stable trend in past decades, with a notable increase of publication in 2022 ( Figure 2).

 Figure 1.
 PRISMA 2020 flow diagram.